hafs-community/HAFS/doc/UsersGuide/source/CustomizingTheWorkflow/PhysicsSchemes.rst

 Impact of sub-grid scale perturbations excited by orography and convection.

 **HAFS uses the unified GWD scheme:**

-- Mesoscale orographic gravity wave drag
-- Low-level flow blocking by subgrid-scale orography
-- Effects of gravity waves produced by horizontal terrain variations
+Mesoscale orographic gravity wave drag, low-level flow blocking by subgrid-scale orography, effects of gravity waves produced by horizontal terrain variations, and non-topographic gravity wave drag (GWD) from convection and frontal instability are considered in the model.
-- Non-topographic GWD: convection, frontal instability